 Vicki joined the board in 2009.
 She organized the Preservation Awards for a couple of years before taking over the bi-annual house walk in 2011.
-Other projects have included costuming for the mannequins at Ekdahl House and the Water Tower Museum as well as helping organize the Society’s bi-annual May Fest Celebration and coordinating the Adult Ed lecture series.
+Other projects have included costuming for the mannequins at Ekdahl House and the Water Tower Museum.
 Vicki is currently President of the Historical Society.
 She is active in her church and, when not involved with the Society, enjoys crafting, quilting and gardening.
-She has lived in Western Springs for 19 years.
+She has lived in Western Springs for 18 years.

 Susan was drawn to the Historical Society by her curiosity about how people in the past lived their daily lives.
 An active member of the community who has volunteered for many school and church related functions, Susan previously served as a docent for the 2011 and 2013 House Walks as well as the Ticket Sales Co-Chair for the 2015 Walk.
 She joined the board in 2015 and has also volunteered to co-chair the House Walk in 2017.
 One little known fact about Susan is that in 1983, she and her sisters met the Queen Mother.